Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 If you run 1-3 remodeling jobs under $100K each, Buildertrend's depth may exceed your needs.
 The financial tracking and client portal shine with multiple concurrent complex budgets.
 For smaller operations, Buildxact (for estimating) or Jobber (for job management) might be more appropriately sized and priced.

-How much does Buildertrend cost?
+How much does Buildertrend cost in 2026?

 What are the biggest downsides of Buildertrend?